AllegorithmicSAS/gpu-free-gl/README.md

 git submodule update
 ```

-When all the data has been synced, make sure you set up the correct build environment for compatible libraries
+When all the data has been synced, make sure you set up the correct build environment for compatible libraries.
+In centos the setup of choices is devtoolset-7.
+The project has also been
+successfully built using clang.
 ```
 scl enable devtoolset-7 bash
 ```